To earn a JD degree, a student must:

 SJD students must spend their first year in the program (two academic semesters) in residence on the campus of the School of Law.
 During this year of residency, SJD students must enroll in at least one law course directly related to their topic of study each semester, and Supervised Dissertation (LAW 890) for six credit hours.
 After completion of the year in residence, students must enroll in Supervised Dissertation (LAW 890) each semester to be enrolled in the program.
 Students may also continue to enroll in other School of Law courses or choose to work on their dissertation from abroad.

-A full-time SJD student must enroll in a minimum of 6 credit hours in Fall and Spring semesters.
-A student may be enrolled in a maximum of 16 credit hours in Fall and Spring semesters.
+A full-time SJD student must enroll in a minimum of 6 credit hours in each of the Fall and Spring semesters.
+A student may be enrolled in a maximum of 16 credit hours in each of the Fall and Spring semesters.
 In extraordinary circumstances, the Sr. Associate Dean for Academic Affairs (or their designee) may grant permission for students to enroll in additional credit hours.

 Half-time for fall and spring semesters in the SJD program is defined as 3 credit hours.